mrushyendra/ign-gazebo/tutorials/logical_audio_sensor.md

 ign topic -l
 ```

-You should see the following detection topics as a part of the output:
+You should see the following detection topics as a part of the output (the `_1` suffix is the ID assigned to the microphones in the SDF):

 ```
 /model/green_box/sensor/mic_1/detection